 Yet another issue faced by many assessments are they are too specific and only measure academic subjects.
 These assessments fall short in adequately picking and assessing the range of cognitive abilities required in the professional world.

-That’s why aptitude assessments should not stress as much on academic topics instead focus on testing a candidate’s ability in achieving tasks, designating & collaborating to achieve a target and self-analysis & adapting one’s behaviour accordingly.
+That’s why aptitude assessments should not stress as much on academic topics instead focus on testing a candidate’s ability in achieving tasks, designating & collaborating to achieve a target and self-analysis & adapting one’s behavior accordingly.
 Additionally, aptitude tests shouldn’t focus on specific industries or a candidate’s prior knowledge instead all questions should be common to all candidates.
 This way a recruiter can differentiate candidates based on their ability to comprehend and process and not based on the knowledge they have gained previously.

 Enter Differential Aptitude Tests Next Generation (DAT) offered by TalentLens, a gold standard suite of assessments that measures cognitive abilities through several assessments.
 In this latest edition, DAT Next Generation combines cutting-edge Computerised Adaptive Testing Technology (CAT) to offer five new DAT tests, that too in many languages.
 In comparison to traditional forms of tests, CAT offers a new modern system of supplying item-banked tests with several benefits over the older versions of DAT.